Sitemap Event Validation

 command.

 In the Chrome Network developer panel, you can see all events generated on the current page, including those events generated after page load.
-To view all events generated on the current page, do the following.
+To view all events generated on the current page:

 -